 Following the perimeter of the lake, we stopped to meet the dogs as we made our way toward “an idea directly stolen from Highgrove,” a long alleé of espaliered apple trees with varieties chosen to ensure a parade of spring blossoms.

-Circling back, there was a snake-bark maple and a peeling maple to admire – “chosen for their interesting bark” – a stone archway to pass under – “15th century.”
+Circling back, there was a snake-bark maple and a peeling maple to admire – “chosen for their interesting bark” – and a 15th century stone archway to pass under.

 We returned to where my visit had begun, at the old water mill turned reception area, gift shop and tea room.
 Who could pass up a slice of one of the cakes on display, carrying it out with a cup of tea to one of the umbrella-shaded tables in the courtyard?
 Not I.